 "The Critical Review of Real Estate Law is one of the oldest and most prestigious journals in the legal field, founded in 1925"

 The Critical Review of Real Estate Law is one of the oldest and most prestigious journals in the legal field.
-Founded in 1925 by Mr Jerónimo González and a group of registrars linked to the General Directorate of Registries and Notaries, the Association of Property and Mercantile Registrars of Spain soon assumed its ownership, as explained in more detail on this website in the historical part.
+Founded in 1925 by Don Jerónimo González and a group of registrars linked to the General Directorate of Registries and Notaries, the Association of Property and Mercantile Registrars of Spain soon assumed its ownership, as explained in more detail in this website in the historical part.
 However, it retains its functional autonomy.

 Regular contributors to the magazine are law professors, lawyers, notaries, and property and commercial registrars.